mehulagg/gitlab_test/doc/user/project/clusters/serverless/aws.md

 Let’s examine the config file more closely:

 1. Image specifies the docker image to use for this build.
-The latest python image since the sample application is written in python
+The latest python image since the sample application is written in Python
 1. AWS CLI and AWS SAM CLI are installed in before script section.
 1. SAM build, package and deploy commands are used to build, package and deploy the application.
 More details on SAM can be found [here](https://aws.amazon.com/serverless/sam/).